Red Nose recommends: Keep baby smoke free before birth and after.

 There is an extensive literature concerning the difficulties associated with smoking cessation and which interventions are most effective.2,3,19,38,42-45 It is generally agreed that although providing information is important, on its own it has little impact on smoking behaviour.
 Cognitive-behavioural strategies have been shown to be the most effective while reward programs with social support are supported by a limited number of studies.44 Health professionals involved in antenatal and postnatal care should ensure that they refer parents to such programs.

 The 5As approach (Ask, Advise, Assess, Assist, Arrange) to smoking cessation should be incorporated into routine antenatal care in the form of a brief smoking cessation intervention (lasting approximately 3-5 minutes) for all pregnant women who are identified as smokers or recent quitters (have quit within the past 12 months) at each antenatal visit.
 More intensive counselling should be made available to pregnant women to aid a quit attempt and/or prevent relapse eg. Referral to Quitline.2,4,19,50

 Support to quit smoking should also be provided to the women’s partner.
 2,3,19,50

 Post partum relapse prevention should begin in the antenatal period and continue after the birth of the baby at every opportunity, including routine postnatal health checks and through maternal and child health services.2,19

 The Red Nose Safe Sleeping program is based on scientific evidence and was developed by Australian SUDI researchers, paediatricians, pathologists, and child health experts with input from overseas experts in the field.
-The 80% drop in SUDI deaths and the more than 9,000 lives that have been saved is testament to the effectiveness of the program.
+The 85% drop in SUDI deaths and the 9,967 lives that have been saved is testament to the effectiveness of the program.

 For further information phone us on 1300 998 698.